In Myanmar, military matters are a lucrative family affair | DW | 09.04.2021

 A 2019 UN Fact-Finding Mission identified more than 100 businesses fully owned by MEHL or MEC, noting that it was certain that it had not been successful in identifying all subsidiaries.
 The authors concluded that "MEHL and MEC and their subsidiaries generate revenue that dwarfs that of any civilian-owned company."

-The two holdings are exempt from paying income and commercial tax, making it impossible to gauge the extent of their revenues.
+The two holdings do not openly declare their revenue, making it impossible to gauge the extent of their revenues.

 As the country carefully transitioned to democracy in 2010, the Tatmadaw and high-ranking military officials further built and consolidated vast business empires through the acquisition of capital, land and assets.
 In numerous cases, analysts say, state assets were sold to favored companies, including those controlled by high-ranking officers and their families.